Ultimate Guide to Load Testing Tools

 Ease of use and quick setup time are two more areas where LoadView shines.
 While JMeter and other open source tools are free, they do require a larger learning curve to be able to setup and a higher level of technical expertise.
-Because LoadView is fully-managed, you don’t have to worry about instantiating servers or managing with cloud invoices—it’s all done for you.
-If you’re looking for the most advanced load testing platform with the most robust features, there’s no other choice than LoadView.
+Because LoadView is fully-managed, you don’t have to worry about instantiating servers or managing cloud servers—it’s all done for you.
+If you’re looking for the most advanced load and performance testing platform with the most robust features, there’s no other choice than LoadView.

 JMeter is the Apache Foundation’s open source load testing tool that has garnered an excellent reputation over the years for being a solid tool that provides good information and high-quality results.

-Gatling is another open-source load testing tool that’s been around for a while and has established a good reputation when it comes to free testing tools.
+Gatling is another open-source load testing tool that’s been around for a while and has established a good reputation when it comes to free performance testing tools.
 Gatling is a French company with a crew of quality developers who know their way around load testing.

 As with most other free load testing tools, there’s definitely a learning curve with Gatling that doesn’t exist with LoadView, so if you’re looking for the quickest and easiest form of load testing, that’s something to consider.

 Rounding out our list of load testing tools is Tsung, another free open source tool that’s readily available to anyone who wants to load test HTTP websites.
-Tsung has a variety of capabilities, including being able to monitor a client’s CPU usage, memory usage, and the traffic on their network.
+Tsung has a variety of performance-related capabilities, including being able to monitor a client’s CPU usage, memory usage, and the traffic on their network.